 I have received a 7 day warning letter from HMRC threatening a winding up petition.
 What now?"

-What is HMRC likely to do now?
+What is HMRC likely to do?
 They have a number of aggressive debt collection tools available:

-- Send in a Revenue officer from their Field Force or send a Bailiff after a warning of distraint (see below)
+- Send in a Revenue officer from their Field Force or send a Bailiff after a Notice of Enforcement

-Please click on the link about the HMRC 7 day warning letter
+Please go to HMRC website about the HMRC 7 day warning letter

 Want to avoid all of this?
 There is a great solution for your company's problem called CVA or Company Voluntary Arrangement.

 A CVA is simply a deal between the insolvent company and its creditors; this deal places a legal ring fence, called a moratorium, around the company and stops creditors attacking the company.

 It allows a viable but struggling company to repay some, or all, of its historic debts out of future profits, over a period of time to be agreed.